audreymgu/tune-alexnet/README.md

 # Notes

 This neural network is a fork of Frederik Kratzert's implementation of Alexnet in Tensorflow.
 It has been configured for training on the two included data sets.
 Original commentary from Kratzert below; please note, however, that a number of aspects of the discussion below are outdated as a result of alterations to the structure of the repository.
-For example, there is no longer a 'finetune.py' nor 'caffe_classes.py;' instead, there are specific tuning scripts and class containers for each dataset.
+There is no longer a 'finetune.py' nor 'caffe_classes.py;' instead, there are specific tuning scripts and class containers for each dataset, with a two-letter prefix indicating which set each belongs to.
+The **hd** prefix refers to the "hot dog" dataset, while **ob** refers to the 101 Objects dataset.
+Checkpoints and tensorboard information are also respectively sorted by dataset under **data/**.
+As with the original repository, pretrained weights will need to be downloaded in order for this implementation to be run; however, note that this file should be placed in **data/** as opposed to the root directory.
 This repository was run using tensorflow-cpu 1.4.0.

 # Finetune AlexNet with Tensorflow